jeffijoe/messageformat.net/README.md

 };

-// Create a MessageFormatter with the custom value formatter. var formatter = new MessageFormatter(locale: "en-US", customValueFormatter: custom);
+// Create a MessageFormatter with the custom value formatter. var formatter = new MessageFormatter(culture: CultureInfo.GetCultureInfo("en-US"), customValueFormatter: custom);

 // Format a message.
 var message = formatter.FormatMessage("{value, number, $0.0}", new { value = 23 });